How to add a delay in Python

 Task will execute after 2 seconds

 The threading.Timer class lets you run a task after a delay without blocking your main program.
-It achieves this by creating a new thread that waits for a specified time before executing a function.
-This approach is ideal when your script needs to stay responsive while waiting.
+It schedules a function to run on a new thread, so your script can continue with other work immediately.

 Using event-driven delays